juanocv/juanocv/README.md

 ## Hi there, my name is Juan 🤠

 <p align="left">
-I'm a human being based in&#128205São Paulo, Brazil with a Bsc in Science and Technology by Federal University of ABC (<a href="https://www.ufabc.edu.br">UFABC</a>).<br>I'm passionate about functional programming, low/no code development (as opposite as this may sound) and data science.
+I'm a human being based in&#128205São Paulo, Brazil with a Bsc in Science and Technology by Federal University of ABC (<a href="https://www.ufabc.edu.br">UFABC</a>).<br>I'm passionate about functional programming, machine learning and data science.
 Currently diving deeper into computer vision applied to urban infrastructure for my ongoing CS thesis at UFABC as well.
 </p>

 <p align="left">I'm also a Software Developer at <a href="https://www.accenture.com">Accenture</a> daily dealing with software development, design architecture and support in a low code platform known as <a href="https://www.pega.com">PEGA</a>.
-Currently transitioning to the data science field, seeking opportunities in Machine Learning Engineering, Data Engineering, Data Science, and related areas.
+Currently transitioning to the data science field, seeking opportunities in Machine Learning Engineering and Data Science.

 <p align="left">Find below some knowledge I've been accumulating so far</p>